How to get Illinois election results in coming days

-Consolidated elections will take place across Illinois on Tuesday, with some of the state's biggest communities casting ballots.
+Consolidated elections are taking place across Illinois on Tuesday, with some of the state's biggest communities casting ballots.

 Voters in Aurora and Waukegan will both vote in mayoral elections, while voters in Joliet and Naperville will also cast ballots as part of the final election until the 2026 cycle.